Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Experimental Results and Analysis

 \subsection{Effectiveness Analysis of the Proposed Method}

-To quantify the contribution of Out-of-Image De-Mixing and In-Image De-Folding, we test the performance of PAD with or without the corresponding pretext task.
-Table \ref{tab:ablation_finger} and Table \ref{tab:ablation_face} show the results carried on fingerprint and face cases respectively.
+To quantify the contribution of De-Mixing and De-Folding, we test the performance of PAD with or without the corresponding pretext task.
+Table \ref{tab:ablation_finger} and Table \ref{tab:ablation_face} show the results on fingerprint and face cases, respectively.
+And the corresponding ROC curves are shown in the appendix.
+In face PAD, we follow \cite{zhang2022effective} and use only protocol-1 for the ablation study.
+There are many more unseen PAs than the known ones in the training set.
+Using 3 datasets for training and 1 dataset for testing is not strict to the real application scenario.
+Hence, we use protocol-1 for our experiments.
+The numbers of data in O, C, I, and M are entirely different.
+To make the number of the training set and test set as close as possible, O and M are assigned to the same group.
+C and I are assigned to another group in protocol-1.
+Compared with protocol-2, protocol-1 uses fewer data for training, which makes the convergence of the network more difficult.
+It can show the generalization ability and effectiveness of our method.
 The baseline is set as the model pre-trained from ImageNet for PAD.
 Compared with the baseline, both De-Folding and De-Mixing can provide more reasonable initialization.
 Specifically, an increase of 9.58\% in mean TDR@FDR=1.0\% is achieved by adopting De-Mixing as the pretext task in Table \ref{tab:ablation_finger}.
 When it comes to face, De-Folding improves the EER of baseline from 26.90\% to 22.86\%.
 This indicates that both components in the proposed method can promote PAD effectively.
-Among all the cases, the most significant improvement is obtained when all the designed components are adopted, i.e. IF-OM can reach to 18.78\% and 2.59\% mean EER in face and fingerprint respectively, which significantly outperforms those of baseline.
+Among all the cases, the most significant improvement is obtained when all the designed components are adopted, i.e., DF-DM can reach 18.78\%, and 2.59\% mean EER in the face and fingerprint, respectively, which significantly outperforms those of baseline.